HR Bootcamp 2025 is here!

 Conclusion

-It’s crucial for your ministry to understand employee classification so you can avoid legal and financial complications.
+It’s crucial for your ministry understand employee classification so you can avoid legal and financial complications.
 Misclassifying workers can result in penalties, fines, and legal liabilities, such as worker’s compensation, wage and hour claims, and tax liabilities.
 For California ministries, mastering the ABC test is your first step to compliance and leading your ministry to financial and legal safety.

 Charlie Cutler